 - Start planning now!
-Register for a free Profile Page account at eligibilitycenter.org for information on NCAA initial eligibility requirements. - Find your high school's list of NCAA-approved core courses at eligibilitycenter.org/courselist to ensure you are taking the right courses, and earn the best grades possible.
+Register for a free Profile Page account at eligibilitycenter.org for information on NCAA initial eligibility requirements. - Start your search for any NCAA schools you are interested in attending. - Find your high school's list of NCAA-approved core courses at eligibilitycenter.org/courselist to ensure you are taking the right courses and earn the best grades possible.

-- If you are being actively recruited by an NCAA school and have a Profile Page account, transition it to the right Certification account. - Monitor the task list in your NCAA Eligibility Center account for the next steps. - At the end of the school year, ask your high school counselor from each school you have attended to upload an official transcript to your Eligibility Center account. - If you fall behind academically, ask your high school counselor for help finding approved courses you can take.
+- If you are being actively recruited by an NCAA school and have a Profile Page account, transition it to the right certification account. - Monitor the task list in your NCAA Eligibility Center account for the next steps. - At the end of the school year, ask your high school counselor from each school you have attended to upload an official transcript to your Eligibility Center account. - If you fall behind academically, ask your high school counselor for help finding approved courses you can take.

-- Ensure your sports participation information is correct in your Eligibility Center account. - Check with your high school counselor to make sure you are on track to complete the required number of NCAA-approved core courses and graduate on time with your class. - At the end of the school year, ask your high school counselor from each school you have attended to upload an official transcript to your Eligibility Center account.
+- Ensure your sports participation information is correct in your Eligibility Center account. - Check with your high school counselor to make sure you are on track to complete the required number of NCAA-approved core courses and graduate on time with your class. - Share your NCAA ID with NCAA schools recruiting you so each school can place you on its institutional request list. - At the end of the school year, ask your high school counselor from each school you have attended to upload an official transcript to your Eligibility Center account.

-- Request your final amateurism certification beginning April 1 (fall enrollees) or Oct.
-1 (winter/spring enrollees) in your Eligibility Center account at eligibilitycenter.org. - Complete your final NCAA-approved core courses as you prepare for graduation. - After you graduate, ask your high school counselor to upload your final official transcript with proof of graduation to your Eligibility Center account.
+- Request your final amateurism certification beginning April 1 (fall enrollees), or Oct.
+1 (winter/spring enrollees) in your Eligibility Center account at eligibilitycenter.org. - Apply and be accepted to the NCAA school you plan to attend. - Complete your final NCAA-approved core courses as you prepare for graduation. - After you graduate, ask your high school counselor to upload your final official transcript with proof of graduation to your Eligibility Center account.